SJFOM/StepUp-Pico/README.md

 sudo udevadm trigger
 ```

-## Note on debugging (all platforms)
-Ensure that both `cortex-debug.openocdPath` in `settings.json` and `configFiles` and `searchDir` key values in `launch.json` refer to the current `Pico SDK v1.5.X` version at time of install.

-The environment variable `PICO_SDK_VERSION` should represent what SDK is being used by the development environment - query this environment variable from within your preferred terminal in VS Code to get this value.

-## Usage

-1. Clone (recursively) the repo: `git clone --recursive https://github.com/SJFOM/StepUp-Pico.git`.
-2. Enter the repo: `StepUp-Pico`.
-3. Optionally, edit `CMakeLists.txt` and `/App-StepUp/CMakeLists.txt` to configure the project.
-4. Optionally, manually configure the build process: `cmake -S . -B build/`.
-5. Optionally, manually build the app: `cmake --build build`.
-6. Connect your device so it’s ready for file transfer.
-7. Copy the `StepUp.uf2` file from the `build/App-StepUp` folder to the drive which represents the attached Pico device hardware.

 ## IDEs

 Workspace files are included for [Visual Studio Code](https://code.visualstudio.com/).

 ## Credits

-This work makes heavy usage of Tony Smith's (a.k.a [smittytone](https://github.com/smittytone)) wonderful [RP2040-FreeRTOS Template](https://github.com/smittytone/RP2040-FreeRTOS) which forms the basic structure for most of this project.
+This work leans heavily on Tony Smith's (a.k.a [smittytone](https://github.com/smittytone)) wonderful [RP2040-FreeRTOS Template](https://github.com/smittytone/RP2040-FreeRTOS) which forms the basic structure for most of this project.
 Kudos to his work on creating a simple platform to get started with FreeRTOS on the Pi Pico hardware.

 ## Copyright and Licences